ty-hayes-82/simulation/scripts/optimization/STAFFING_POLICY_OPTIMIZATION.md

 - `--course-dir`: Course folder (`courses/<club>`).
 Relative to repo root if not absolute.
 - `--tee-scenario`: Tee sheet scenario (e.g., `real_tee_sheet`, `idle_hour`).
 - `--runner-range`: Range like `1-3` or a single number `2`.
 - `--runs-per`: Number of runs per combination to average over.
+Default 12.
 - `--runner-speed`, `--prep-time`: Optional overrides.
 - `--log-level`: Logging for the underlying runner.
 - `--output-root`: Root for outputs; timestamped subfolders are created.